On this page

 Check out the Folders page for further information.

-ID - Used for internal identification of the Display only.
+ID - Used for internal identification of a Display.

 Display - Name given to the Display for easy identification purposes within the CMS (this is not shown on the Display itself).